cyril0124/verilua/README.md

 If you see the version information, it means that the installation is successful.

 `setup_verilua` is used to set up the runtime environment variables for verilua.
-Make sure to `source` it before using verilua.
+Make sure to `source` it before using `verilua`.

 ```bash
 source setup_verilua